-Even if the positioning of the components is optimal and the muscles are functioning normally, it is possible to put the leg in a position that forces the ball out of the socket, a conditioned referred to as “hip dislocation”.
+Even if the positioning of the components is optimal and the muscles are functioning normally, it is possible to put the leg in a position that forces the ball out of the socket, a conditioned referred to as hip dislocation.
 Statistically this happens at a rate of about one in 25 hip replacements.
-The dislocated hip can often be relocated with sedation of the patient and closed manipulation of the hip back into position without a surgical procedure.
+This is more common when the hip is implanted using a posterior approach which weakens the soft tissue structures supporting the back of the hip joint.
+The dislocated hip can often be relocated with sedation of the patient and closed manipulation of the hip back into position without a repeat surgical procedure.

 In most hip replacements there is a metal stem that is fixed inside the tube-like femur (thigh bone) upon which is perched an articulating ball bearing; and a metal cup that is fixed within the acetabulum of the pelvis (socket) containing a bearing surface on the opposite side within which rides the ball bearing.
 The socket bearing surface is commonly a plastic (polyethylene) or a ceramic (glass); the ball bearing is commonly a highly polished metal or ceramic.
 Each of these come is variable sizes and are mixed and matched by the surgeon for various mechanical properties and chosen as each situation demands.